 You can see Glen Boulder in these next two images.
 When I had descended from Mt Washington in October of 2017 I had been in substantial pain here!

 Here are two views across Pinkham Notch towards the Wildcat Range.
 In the alpine zone the views were fantastic.

 At 12:30pm, I arrived at the Davis Path, the top elevation for the day.
 I had reached 5000ft, though not the summit of Mt Isolation!: I would descend over 1000 ft from here, before ascending again to reach Isolation!

 I turned left, south – here is a view towards Mt Isolation, which is in the middle distance.
 You can see that I would drop substantially from here, before climbing again:

-A spectacular day.
-I had half of my lunch hereabouts, and figured I would have the rest when I got to the top of Isolation.
+Anyway, it was a spectacular day.
+I had half of my lunch hereabouts, and figured I would have the rest when I got to the top of Isolation.)

 It took me another 90 minutes to reach the turnoff from Davis Path, for the short, final ascent to the summit: